Our Substance Abuse Treatment Program

 Find Help Now For Amphetamine Addiction Near Miami, FL

-Southeast Florida Women’s Rehab is part of Teen Challenge Southeast, a low-cost, Christian rehab alternative.
+Southeast Florida Women’s Rehab is part of Teen Challenge Southeast, a low-cost, Christian substance abuse treatment rehab.
 Call (866) 563-0497 today.
 Help your loved one recover, and return home as a changed woman, for good!